puppetlabs/relay-docs/docs/integrating-with-relay.md

 ### Image metadata

-In addition to providing a name and version, the information in a `step.yaml` or `trigger.yaml` is consumed by Relay to give users more context about the image when they use it.
+In addition to providing a name and version, the information in a `step.yaml` or `trigger.yaml` enables Relay to give users more context about the image when they use it.

-Making sure to explicitly specify the following fields will help users get the best experience when they use your images:
+Specifying the following fields will help users get the best experience when they use your images:

 * `summary`: A human-readable title for the image, like "List EC2 instances"
 * `description`: A paragraph or two describing the purpose of the image and how to work with it in Markdown format